ramsaycarslaw/ccompress/README.md

 ## Usage

-C Compress can be called as such:
+C Compress can be called from the UNIX command line as such:

 ```
 ./ccompress compress path/to/file.txt